 We arrived in Porto, and the weather forecast was rain.
 All day, every day.
 The parking forecast was similarly bleak.
 Getting to our apartment, we could see that parking was going to be a serious pain.
 We wanted to get around and see the city, but walking around getting drenched was not my idea of a good time.

 So it was decided that we would do a Double-Decker Bus Tour.
 We also decided to add the optional River Cruise and Port Tasting.
 So we hop on the bus (Blue Line), and rush to the top.
 On this particular double-decker, most of the top part of the bus was open.
 Ahhh…fresh air.
 Only the first three rows were covered.
 At that particular moment, it wasn’t raining, so our son and I sat in the fourth row.

 “Let’s hope it doesn’t rain.”
 I said.
 (Yeah…you know what’s going to happen.)

 So the bus gets started, and it starts to trickle.

 “OK.
 No big deal, we’ll just duck under the roof of the bus.”

-So Lars and I scoot forward, and try get our heads under the roof.
+So our son and I scoot forward, and try get our heads under the roof.
 And it starts raining harder.
-Now while Lars and I are perched on the very front of our seats trying to keep our heads dry, something unbeknownst to us was happening literally inches behind us.
+Now while he and I are perched on the very front of our seats trying to keep our heads dry, something unbeknownst to us was happening literally inches behind us.

 Side Note #1: From an engineering perspective, the seat is a pretty amazing invention.
 The angle of the seat back, for proper back support is critical.
 A curved seating surface can vastly improve butticular (is that a word?) comfort.
 For outdoor seating, however further design consideration is necessary.
 The choice of seating material can be important for reasons of durability.
 One thing that is often overlooked however, is drainage.
 Adequate drainage should be addressed when outdoor seating is planned.